-Voller’s answer is a little disingenuous given the multiple connections Blueprint NC has with Left leaning groups in North Carolina that are shared with the NC Democratic Party.
-Matt Vespa at PJ Tatler has a nice flow chart showing the movement of money between these various groups:
+Voller’s answer is a little disingenuous given the multiple connections Blueprint NC has with Left-leaning groups in North Carolina that are shared with the NC Democratic Party.
+Matt Vespa at PJ Tatler has some good coverage of this story and the Civitas Institute has a very nice flow chart:

 Also the latest from the PJ Tatler, Evisceration Memo Prompts Republicans To Demand Investigation of Blueprint NC, highlights the link between WRAL’s Jim Goodmon and Blueprint NC that I noted earlier: